Welcome to LPG Gas Blog

 LPG composition is primarily propane, butane, isobutane, butylenes, propylene and mixtures of these gases.
 LPG is composed of liquid or gas (vapour), depending on pressure and LPG gas temperature.

 LPG – Liquefied Petroleum Gas – is produced during natural gas processing and petroleum refining.

-Natural Gas Liquids – NGL – have the same LPG composition plus a few more gases not normally included in LPG.
+Natural Gas Liquids – NGL – have the same LPG composition and gas temperatures plus a few more gases not normally included in LPG.

 The full NGL list includes ethane, ethene, butylenes, propylene, propene, isobutene, butadiene, pentane, pentene and pentanes plus, as well as propane, butane and isobutane.

-Properly functioning gas appliances only produce small amounts of carbon monoxide.
+Properly functioning propane gas appliances only produce small amounts of carbon monoxide.